Marilyn Mars Ministries Of Restoration

 5. Implied Acceptance: When a person does not clearly expressed acceptance but by their conduct it is implied.
 A lady selects an item in a department store and pays the cashier for it.
 The lady has indicated that she has agreed to the department stores owner's offer to sell the item for the price stated on the price tag.

-God is willing and waiting to accept us unto himself:
+My beloved, God is willing and waiting to accept us unto himself:

 Galatians 4:28 New King James Version (NKJV)

 28 Now we, brethren, as Isaac was, are children of promise.